 Syntax

 A syntax should be very simple and, fit to the people who deal with as well as the output generated.
 In addition, the output data may even consist of different formats.
-Therefore Snippetory is designed independent from its syntax.
+Therefore, Snippetory is designed independent of its syntax.
 So it's easy to switch the syntax, even dynamically within the file.

 Intact templates